UsenetBig8/STUMP/doc/md/installation.md

 ## Initial Setup

 The steps outlined in this chapter should be done only once at the beginning, when setting up the robomoderator.
-Suppose that you, are the moderator of the newly created group, and your users like to refer to your group as misc.newsgroup.moderated or **mnm**.
+Suppose that you, are the moderator of the newly created group, and your users like to refer to your group as Comp.Sys.FooBars.Moderated or **csfm**.

 ### Server Prerequisites